 Re-sit

-The standard test attempt limit permits an initial test attempt plus up to two additional resits (totalling three attempts) for each component (literacy and numeracy) of the test for enrolled students in accredited ITE courses.
 This provides students with reasonable opportunity to demonstrate that their personal literacy and numeracy skills are equivalent to the top 30 per cent of the adult population.
-Prospective or unenrolled students have no limit on the permitted number of test attempts.

 Please refer to the definitions below: